MediaArea/RAWcooked/Doc/Case_study.md

 8 threads
 Ubuntu 18.04 LTS

-When encoding 2K RGB we generally reach between 3 and 10 frames per second (fps) from FFmpeg encoding on the lower machine.
-Now running 4K scans it's generally 1 fps or less.
+When encoding 2K RGB we generally reach between 3 and 10 frames per second (fps) from FFmpeg encoding, 4K scans it's generally 1 fps or less.
 These figures can be impacted by the quantity of parellel processes running at any one time.

-# <a name="findings">One year study of throughput</a>
+### <a name="findings">One year study of throughput</a>

 Between Febraury 2023 and February 2024 the BFI encoded 1020 DPX sequences to FFV1 Matroska.
 A Python script was written to capture certain data about these muxed files, including sequence pixel size, colourspace, bits, and byte size of the image sequence and completed FFV1 Matroska.
 We captured the following data: